 Every year on Mar.
 3, Hina (Doll) Festivals are held to pray for the health of young girls.
 The day is known as Momo no Sekku, a date that traditionally marked the coming of spring.
 The custom is said to have begun in the Heian period (794-1185) when people would try to drive away evil spirits by transferring them to dolls.
 Although the custom varies throughout Japan, families with young girls still display dolls today.
-Dolls are set up on Feb.
-4, a date known as risshun (“onset of spring”) in the old calendar, and people celebrate by eating three mochi rice cakes in different colors: green, pink and white.
-In Yanagawa, the first Hina Festival for a baby girl is marked with sagemon—colorful hanging decorations that each family has passed down over generations.
+Dolls were set up in early February on risshun (“onset of spring”) in the old calendar, and people celebrate by eating three mochi rice cakes in different colors: green, pink and white.
+In Yanagawa, the first Hina Festival for a baby girl is marked with sagemon, colorful hanging decorations that each family has passed down over generations.

 In Yanagawa, a girl’s first Hina Festival is an important occasion.
 Sagemon are hung next to the doll stand, and a big celebration is held to pray for the child’s health.
 The tradition began at the end of the Edo period (1603-1868), when people who had baby girls began making decorations from cloth scraps and hanging them on either side of the doll stand.
 In Yanagawa, each sagemon has 49 (7×7) decorations (seven is a lucky number), which are often in the shape of auspicious creatures, such as rabbits and cranes.
 Nowadays, when spring draws near, everyone in town hangs the colorful sagemon in their homes and shops, making for a sight to behold.